hcholab/sfkit/docs/source/installation.rst

 Installation
 ============

-There are two primary ways to install the sfkit CLI - via Python's package manager, pip, or using a containerized Docker version.
+There are three primary ways to install the sfkit CLI - via Python's package manager, pip, via a `tar.gz` release download, or using a containerized Docker version.
 The ideal method for you will depend on your technical proficiency, requirements, and permissions on your machine.

 The first option, pip, allows for a simpler, more straightforward installation process.
 However, it necessitates runtime installation of some dependencies (golang, plink2, sfgwas, etc.).
 This might pose a challenge if you don't have the necessary permissions to install these on your machine.

-The second option is to use Docker.
-This is a slightly more technical process, as it involves using Docker commands.
-However, it has the significant advantage of bundling all the dependencies within the container, thus avoiding the need for their runtime installation.
+The second option is to download the `tar.gz` Release.
+This method is similar to the pip installation but utilizes a shell script to download and install sfkit directly from the latest GitHub release.
+It also has the significant advantage of bundling all the dependencies within the tar.gz, thus avoiding the need for their runtime installation.

+The third option is to use Docker.

-Both options require specific prerequisites, which we will outline in the following sections.
+All options require specific prerequisites, which we will outline in the following sections.
 Choose the one that best fits your use case and the resources available on your machine.